bioFAM/MOFA2/README.md

 Determining the most appropriate number of factors is an open question for factor analysis models.
 The optimal number of factors depends on the aim of the analysis, the dimensions of the assays, the complexity of the data, etc. If the aim is identifying the major sources of biological variation one typically considers the top factors (sorted by variance explained).
 In other tasks, such as imputation of missing values, even small sources of variation can be important and hence models should be trained with a large number of factors.
 In MOFA+ we have implemented Automatic Relevance Determination priors to prune unused factors during training .
 In practice, the user has to define the starting number of factors, and during model inference factors that do not explain any variation will be removed from the model.
 After the model is trained, the user can apply a second filtering by removing factors that explain less than a pre-specified value of variance (in each data modality).

 **(6.4) How can I assess the robustness of factors?**
+A procedure that can be applied to evaluate the robustness of factors is to downsample the number of samples and/or the number of features and inspect if the factors are consistently found.
+However, keep in mind that there could be cases where the full data set is required to detect small yet important sources of variation.
+Hence, lack of robustness under downsampling does not necessarily imply that a factor is not biologically meaningful.